Torrance DUI Lawyer

 - Punishment: 15 years to life in state prison for each charge.

-- What is the DA’s Filing Theory?: The DA will look to your driving history and conduct show that you acted with “conscious disregard for human life” while driving your car.
-DA will use prior traffic tickets, a prior DUI, or other conduct to show you intentionally drove knowing these consequences.
+- What is the DA’s Filing Theory?: The DA will look at your driving history and conduct to show that you acted with “conscious disregard for human life” while driving your car.
+The DA will use prior traffic tickets, a prior DUI, or other conduct to show you intentionally drove knowing these consequences.

 Filing Option 2: Gross Vehicular Manslaughter While Intoxicated (FELONY)